kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

 bound claims on startup.
 No new API calls are needed; the data is already available from the ResourceClaim spec and ResourceSlice spec cached by the scheduler's informers.

+### Feature Gates

+This KEP introduces two feature gates with a dependency relationship:

+- **`DRAStructuredDeviceConfiguration`** (alpha): adds the typed `Structured *StructuredDeviceConfiguration` sibling field on `DeviceConfiguration` and its API validation.
+This gate carries no scheduler behavior on its own — it is a generic, reusable API extension intended to be consumed by multiple features (this KEP, KEP-5993 Context-Locked Effective Capacity, and potentially others).
+Gating the field separately allows the API surface to merge and graduate independently of any single consumer.

+- **`DRASharingAffinity`** (alpha): adds the behavioral surface specific to this KEP — `Device.SharingAffinity`, `AllocatedState.AffinityStates`, and the Filter / Reserve logic that *reads* `Structured.Parameters` for affinity matching.
+Requires `DRAStructuredDeviceConfiguration` to be enabled;
+  otherwise the field the scheduler would read does not exist on the API.

+Both gates target the same alpha release and must be enabled on `kube-apiserver` and `kube-scheduler`.
+KEP-5993 will reuse `DRAStructuredDeviceConfiguration` and add its own behavioral gate; the API field itself does not need to graduate per consumer.

 ### Examples